Nonkululeko-Ma/FitnessTracker/SYSTEM REQUIREMENTS DOCUMENTS.md

 # Deployability

-  - The system shall be deployable on AWS and/or Firebase.
+  - The system shall be deployable on Windows, AWS and/or Firebase.
   - The deployment process shall be automated.

 # Maintainability